ElasticHH/Elastic_HH/README.md

 ## About this repo
 - `data`: traces for test, each 13 bytes in a trace is a five tuple: (SrcIP:SrcPort, DstIP:DstPort, protocol)

 - `src`: contains codes of Elastic_HH sketch and other algorithms implemented on CPU, all of which can be used to detect heavy hitters.
 They are  SpaceSaving, Count/CM sketch with a min-heap (CountHeap/CMHeap), Elastic and Elastic_HH, respectively.
 The codes of measuring their accuracy are also added in these algorithms'  .cpp file.

 - `src_for_speed`: algorithms in this folder are the same as those in `src`.
 The codes in this folder aim at measuring their speed.

+  For all the algorithms, the default memory size is 300KB and can be modified.
+Besides, codes used to print out the estimated heavy hitters are commented out.
+If you want to see related results, just modify it.

 ## Requirements
 - SIMD instructions are used in Elastic and Elastic_HH sketches to achieve higher speed, so the CPU must support AVX2 instruction set.